Alert icon Keyboard navigation enabled.

 Azure PIM in the Perspective of Privileged Access Management

 Of course, make sure you get a full view of the costs for the Azure PIM tool.
-The E5 or P2 license must apply not just to users that are managed by PIM, but also for anyone that’s part of the review or audit process.
+The E5 or P2 license must apply not just to users who are managed by PIM, but also to anyone who’s part of the review or audit process.
 Membership into the roles themselves does not require the enhanced licensing, only the time-bound provisioning benefits that Azure PIM specifically brings to the table.

 Also, when reviewing the roles, I highly recommend that you evaluate any feature and functionality gaps that may be present in that role or in the Azure PIM tool itself.
 In our evaluation of Azure PIM, we uncovered the following four potential pitfalls to be aware of in your planning stages: